 Exploring the Swagger UI

-Now let us build something real.
-We will create a full task management API with all CRUD operations, proper validation, error handling, and correct HTTP status codes.
-We will start with in-memory storage to focus on the API design, then add a database later.
+The following section constructs a substantive example: a full task-management API with all CRUD operations, proper validation, error handling, and correct HTTP status codes.
+The discussion begins with in-memory storage to focus on API design, and a database is added later.

 Define Pydantic Models

-First, let us define our data models.
+The first step is to define the data models.
 Create app/models.py:

 from pydantic import BaseModel, Field